 The Caribe project forms a part of the Company's 50-50 Strategic-Alliance agreement with Hemco Mineros Nicaragua (a subsidiary of Colombia’s Grupo Mineros S.A.
 MINEROS:CB).
 Royal Road Minerals is operator of the Strategic Alliance.

-A follow-up approximately 2000m diamond drilling program commenced at the project during August of last year and has so far returned initial significant results including:
+A follow-up diamond drilling program commenced at the project during August of last year and has returned encouraging initial results including:

 CB-DDH-015 63.00 meters at 1.0 grams/tonne gold

 CB-DDH-016 100.45 meters at 1.0 grams/tonne gold

 CB-DDH-017 90.00 meters at 1.0 grams/tonne gold

 CB-DDH-025 207.45 meters at 1.1 grams/tonne gold (including 21 meters at 4.1 grams/tonne gold)